-In a turn of events which would ordinarily provoke the general population to question what timeline they were living in – but perfectly on-brand with 2020 – the undefeated professional boxer and former 15-time world champion Floyd Mayweather has announced he will be facing off against notorious YouTuber Logan Paul in a “super exhibition” bout.
+In a turn of events which would ordinarily provoke the general population to question what timeline they were living in – but perfectly on-brand with 2020/2021 – the undefeated professional boxer and former 15-time world champion Floyd Mayweather has agreed to face off against notorious YouTuber Logan Paul in a “super exhibition” bout come June 6th at Miami’s Hard Rock Stadium.

 The last time the 43-year-old stepped into the ring was during New Year’s Eve in December 2018 against Japanese kickboxing prodigy, Tenshin Nasukawa, in an exhibition bout.
 Mayweather knocked young Nasukawa down three times in just 139 seconds before Nasukawa’s corner threw the towel in.
 Mayweather cashed in an easy-breezy US$9 million.